burnsaustin145/burnsaustin145.github.io/docs/index.markdown

   <em>A state transition diagram of the system.</em>
 </p>

-This system uses a waypoint selection module to plan a route, and then uses object dectection to avoid collisions.
+This system uses a waypoint selection module to plan a route, and then uses object detection to avoid collisions.
 The PID provides a way for the vehicle to maintain speed at a given set-point, and allows the vehicle to achieve set-point speed smoothly after a braking event.

 Without tuning, we see the vehicle speed overshoots the orange line representing the given set-point.